-The fund's financial year/accounting year begins on November 1 and ends on October 31 of the following calendar year.
-The cut-off date for accounting purposes is thus October 31.
+The fund's financial year/accounting year is the calendar year.
+The cut-off date for accounting purposes is thus December 31.

-The distribution/capital gains tax payment pursuant to § 58 (2) of the Austrian Investment Fund Act in combination with Article 6 of the fund regulations will occur from January 15 of the following accounting year.
+The distribution/capital gains tax payment pursuant to §58 (2) of the Austrian Investment Fund Act in combination with Article 6 of the fund regulations will occur from March 1 of the following accounting year.